Rights of Employees

-In our turbulent economy, companies are frequently reducing their workforces and eliminating jobs to save money.
-Whether they call it a job elimination, job consolidation, downsizing, site closing or something else, the result can be extremely sudden and harsh.
-Unexpectedly losing your job can have a severe negative economic and emotional impact, not just on you but on your entire family.Legal Protection Against Wrongful Termination
+In our turbulent economy, employers frequently reduce their workforce and eliminate jobs to save money.
+Whether they call it a job elimination, job consolidation, downsizing, site closing, or use a more creative euphemism for losing your job, it can be extremely sudden and harsh.
+Likewise, unexpectedly losing your job can have a severe negative economic and emotional impact on you and your entire family.Legal Protection Against Wrongful Termination

-Even employers that do not have severance plans might be willing to negotiate a settlement for an employee who loses his job through no fault of his own, especially if the employee has a discrimination, retaliation or another employment law claim.
+Even employers that do not have severance plans may be willing to negotiate a settlement for an employee who loses their job through no fault of their own, especially if the employee has a discrimination, retaliation or another employment law claim.
 For more information, please see our severance negotiations page.State and Federal WARN Acts